Qhubekane/alx-system_engineering-devops/0x00-shell_basics/README.md

-current working directory
+0)current working directory
-list items
+1)list items
-go to home directory
+2)go to home directory
+3)list contents in a long format